What is scalability?

 - Learners are constantly running into bugs, and their complaints are filling up your support desk with tickets

-- The backend is slow, confusing and unmanageable, to the point where admins find that managing the LMS a tedious and time-consuming task
+- The backend is slow and unmanageable, to the point where admins find that managing the LMS a tedious and time-consuming task

-- Creating reports is difficult, or requires a specialist to export and prepare for clients
+- Creating reports is difficult or time-consuming, or requires a member of your team to juggle spreadsheets and prepare reports for clients

-Can I customise my LMS to grow with my business?
+Can I scale my LMS to grow with my business?

-If you have a pre-existing system on an open source platform like WordPress, LearnDash, Drupal, Opigno or Open edX, and with the right specialists, you can absolutely scale using the suggestions below.
+If you have a pre-existing LMS on an open-source platform like WordPress, LearnDash, Drupal, Opigno or Open edX, and with the right specialists, you can scale using the suggestions below (although some of those technologies have natural limits to their scale – read to the end to understand which of these don’t scale quite as well).
 You may need to rebuild your hosting infrastructure or replace bloated plugins/modules with custom-built versions, but ultimately, it’s a small price to pay to give your learning management system the scalability and flexibility your business needs to grow.